 As the retirement-planning landscape changes with the implementation of new legislation such as the Setting Every Community Up for Retirement Enhancement (SECURE) Act passed in 2019, it can be difficult for clients to keep track of various age-based requirements and opportunities.
-For instance, they may not know that the SECURE Act changed the required minimum distribution age from 70½ to 72.
 Be sure to communicate these important ages to your clients to maximize their benefits and prevent costly missed opportunities.

-Your clients no longer will need to pay the 10% early withdrawal charge when they reach age 59½.
-Remember to advise them that income tax still will be due on any traditional 401(k) and IRA withdrawals.
+No 10% early withdrawal charge is applicable and income tax still will be due on any traditional 401(k) and IRA withdrawals.

-Though your clients can begin collecting Social Security retirement benefits at age 62, it is important to remind them that collecting at this age will permanently reduce their payments by as much as 30%.
-Additionally, be sure to tailor your clients’ Social Security strategies with their work plans.
+Clients may collect Social Security benefits at age 62, if the income is not needed right away, a Social Security strategy will help clients with longevity.
 Continuing to work while collecting Social Security benefits can result in the temporary withholding of part or all of their current payments.

-Be sure your clients are well-versed in eligibility requirements for Medicare.
-Once they become eligible at age 65, they have a seven-month window (starting three months before their 65th birthday) to sign up for Medicare.
+Clients become eligible for Medicare eligible at age 65, they have a seven-month window (starting three months before their 65th birthday) to sign up for Medicare.
 After that window passes, clients run the risk of higher Medicare Parts B and D premiums or the denial of supplemental coverage.
-For example, Medicare Part B enrollment incurs a 10% late enrollment penalty for every 12-month period your client goes without signing up when they should have.

-For clients born between 1943 and 1954, this is the full retirement age, which is the age at which they are eligible to collect their full Social Security benefits.
+Clients born between 1943 and 1954 are eligible to collect their full Social Security benefits at age 66.
 This full retirement age gradually increases from 66 and two months for clients born in 1955 to 66 and 10 months for those born in 1959.
-Additionally, your clients who have reached full retirement age no longer have to worry about penalties associated with simultaneously working and collecting Social Security benefits.

-For an extra boost in Social Security income, advise clients that their payments increase by 8% for every year they delay signing up for Social Security benefits until age 70.
-Remind them not to wait longer than age 70, as there is no additional benefit to further postponing Social Security payments.
+Clients can increase their Social Security benefit payments by 8% for every year they delay signing up for Social Security benefits until age 70.

-Your clients must begin taking taxable required minimum distributions (RMDs) on funds from 401(k) accounts and traditional IRAs at age 72.
-Be sure to clarify that failure to take RMDs can lead to a 50% tax on the amount that should have been withdrawn.
-Keep in mind that clients who remain employed after their 72nd birthdays also may delay RMDs on 401(k) accounts only until April 1 of the year after they retire.
+Clients must begin taking taxable required minimum distributions (RMDs) on funds from 401(k) accounts and traditional IRAs at age 72.
+Failure to take RMDs can lead to a 50% tax on the amount that should have been withdrawn.
+Clients who remain employed after their 72nd birthdays also may delay RMDs on 401(k) accounts only until April 1 of the year after they retire.

-Your clients also may need guidance to navigate the various date-based retirement deadlines and cutoffs.
+Clients also may need guidance to navigate the various date-based retirement deadlines and cutoffs.
 Keeping these dates in mind as clients approach retirement can help them avoid penalties, fees, and missed tax opportunities.
-Make sure you consider these dates as you build your clients’ retirement strategies.
+Be sure you consider these dates as you build your clients’ retirement strategies.

-As a general rule of thumb, advise your clients that any 401(k) contributions must be made and annual RMDs should be taken by December 31 each year.
-However, make sure they remember that this rule does not apply to the first RMD they take.
+As a general rule of thumb, remind clients that 401(k) contributions and annual RMDs should be completed by December 31 each year.
+This rule does not apply to the first RMD they take.

-Your clients must take their first RMD from 401(k) accounts or IRAs by April 1, but you should advise clients that pushing the first distribution until April could result in a much higher tax bill than if they take only one payment per tax year.
+Clients must take their first RMD from 401(k) accounts or IRAs by April 1, pushing the first distribution until April could result in a much higher tax bill than if they take only one payment per tax year.

 Clients of any age with earned income have until April 15 to make IRA contributions that will count for the previous year’s tax return.
 Not only will they be saving for their futures, but they also may receive an immediate tax deduction for that year’s return.